mozilla/sccache/docs/Caching.md

 file (-E with gcc/clang).
-For compilations that specify multiple `-arch` flags, these flags are rewritten to their corresponding preprocessor defines to allow pre-processing the file (e.g `-arch x86_64` is rewritten to `-D__X86_64__=1`), this can be disabled by setting the environment variable `SCCACHE_NOCACHE_MULTIARCH` as it may not work in all cases.
+For compilations that specify multiple `-arch` flags, these flags are rewritten to their corresponding preprocessor defines to allow pre-processing the file (e.g `-arch x86_64` is rewritten to `-D__X86_64__=1`), this can be enabled by setting the environment variable `SCCACHE_CACHE_MULTIARCH` but is disabled by default as it may not work in all cases.

 We also take into account in the hash:
 * Hash of the compiler binary